v8bt97yn/blizzard-to-totp/README.md

 The app is a simple GUI that uses blizzards API to quickly convert your SSO Token into a TOTP.
 SSO -> Bearer token -> new authenticator -> secret (hex) -> secret (base64) -> TOTP

 ---

-note: I used "auto-py-to-exe" to convert the python script to exe for anybody who prefers it. idk if it works but its there.

----